vcz-fr/TheFollowUp/_posts/2018/03/2018-03-18-varnish-cache-6.md

     url: "https://varnish-cache.org/releases/rel6.0.0.html"
     dead: false

-tweet: "This Varnish update is mostly under-the-hood changes but should not be avoided nonetheless."
+message: "This Varnish update is mostly under-the-hood changes but should not be avoided nonetheless."
 ---